Elementor Review: The Best WordPress Page Builder

 Content Area – Creating a Layout

 The first thing you need to do before building your design is to create a layout or structure.
-This is done with that red button, with it you’ll be able to create sections and columns.
+This is done with that red button.
+With it, you’ll be able to create sections and columns.
 These structural elements will hold the content of your design.
-Just for reference, sections are the broad layout blocks, and columns are held inside the sections.
+For reference, sections are the broad layout blocks, and columns are held inside the sections.

 Element Library – Adding and Styling New Elements

 This area contains the building blocks for your designs, the widgets (or elements).
-This is where the drag and drop interface of Elementor takes into effect.
-To use the elements you will have to drag them from the sidebar into a section or column in the content area.
+This is where the drag-and-drop interface of Elementor takes effect.
+To use the elements, you will have to drag them from the sidebar into a section or column in the content area.

-To take it a step further, you can control and style both elements and columns/sections using the tabs at the top of the element library.
+To take it further, you can control and style elements and columns/sections using the tabs at the top of the element library.

 By clicking the grid icon on the top right corner of the sidebar, you will be taken back to the elements library.
-The hamburger icon on the opposite (left) side of the sidebar brings up page settings (we’ll dive into that later).
+The hamburger icon on the sidebar’s opposite (left) side brings up page settings (we’ll dive into that later).

 Setting Panel